Hard-Code-Labs/expsys/README.md

 *   Springboot 3.5
 *   PostgreSQL 16

-## License:
+## License

-> This project is licensed under the GPL License
+This project is **private and proprietary**.
+Unauthorized copying, modification, or distribution of the code is strictly prohibited.
+All rights reserved © 2025 HardCode Labs.

 ## Author